Sameem-Saleem/Accounting-Ledger/README.md

 - Amount
 For any of these options, the user can click enter without typing anything, and it will skip that filter.

-Then, it outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file, **that match all of the entered parameters**, descending order of date created.
+Then, it outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that match all of the entered parameters**, descending order of date created.